 If that is so, we can have unity without the existence of a body, and the unity of Christians exists without there being a body, being all the while scattered on the face of the earth without any union, and each one being left to his own individuality.
 We can, if we meet each other, experience life and mutual affections, but no unity.

-The word of God says, &#8220;By *one Spirit* are we all baptized into *one body*&#8221; @1 Corinthians 12: 13.
-But, for the object which Air.
-M. lays before himself, it is enough that unity be limited to common affections, and that divisions continue among Christians.
+The word of God says, "By *one Spirit* are we all baptized into *one body*," @1 Corinthians 12: 13.
+But, for the object which Mr. M. lays before himself, it is enough that unity be limited to common affections, and that divisions continue among Christians.

-He says again, in speaking of Christians, &#8220;Their affections and common sympathies are the result of a life communicated to their souls by the Holy Spirit, which has made them partakers of the divine nature.&#8221;
+He says again, in speaking of Christians, "Their affections and common sympathies are the result of a life communicated to their souls by the Holy Spirit, which has made them partakers of the divine nature."